-Georgia has special deep, durable, and mutually supportive security cooperation with the U.S. to enhance Georgia’s ability to defend its sovereignty and territorial integrity by improving its self-defence and resilience capabilities.
+The U.S. and Georgia have a strong and deepening defence relationship based on robust programs of cooperation, engagement and assistance.
+Bilateral defence cooperation contributes to enhancing Georgia’s ability to defend its sovereignty and territorial integrity by improving its self-defence capabilities and whole-of government resilience capacity.

 Development of Georgia-U.S. Bilateral Cooperation